 Student Objectives:

-- 1. Define "mummy" and discuss examples of mummies throughout the world. - 2.
-Learn why ancient Egyptians thought mummification prepared them for the afterlife. - 3.
+- 1. Understand that there are multiple kinds of mummies. - 2.
+Learn why ancient Egyptians mummified their dead. - 3.
+Gain insight into Egyptian concepts of the afterlife. - 4.
 Participate in the step-by-step procedure of ancient Egyptian mummification.

 Assessments: